…a particular way to putt, with two rather unusual aspects (it works for the author and maybe for you):

 Position the ball under the leading eye.

-Pull the shoulders down to the torso to stabilize shoulder height on the torso; this will keep the club face more square, but it will not impede the gravity hang of the arms which can still hang freely.
+Keep the shoulders pulled lightly down to the torso to stabilize shoulder height on the torso; this will keep the club face more square, but it will not impede the gravity hang of the arms which can still hang freely.

-Let your head turn with your torso (we know this is unusual, but it reduces the difficulty of the swing and concentrates the mind on the torso and shoulder area, and away from the neck.
-Brain power is wasted while keeping the head from turning).
+Let your head turn with your torso (we know this is unusual, but it reduces the difficulty of the swing and concentrates the mind on the torso and shoulder area, and away from the neck) so as to concentrate brain power.

 Watch the clubhead during the stroke (give it a try); your eyes should move a little in their sockets to do this, (if you are using shoulder movement to swing the club, as is normal).
 Watching the clubhead during the stroke will provide cues to your nervous system and keep the stroke smooth.
 It also shows you the direction and length of your stroke, improving control.